Texas college football is limiting stadium capacity, mandating masks and testing athletes. Here’s what you need to know. | Fort Worth Business Press

 The Big 12 Conference — which includes Baylor University, Texas Christian University, Texas Tech and the No. 14 ranked UT-Austin — released its fall schedule earlier this week, announcing nine conference games and one non-conference home opponent.

-The slimmed-down conference schedules mean the high profile match up between the Longhorns and defending national champion LSU is canceled this season.
+The slimmed-down conference schedules mean the high-profile matchup between the Longhorns and defending national champion Louisiana State University is canceled this season.

 <p>This article originally appeared in <a href="http://www.texastribune.org/">The Texas Tribune</a> at <a href="https://www.texastribune.org/2020/08/06/texas-football-coronavirus/">https://www.texastribune.org/2020/08/06/texas-football-coronavirus/</a>.</p>